allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

   repositories to retrieve the code for their jobs
     * Git User
     * Git Password / Personal Access Token
-* **Base Docker Image** (Optional) - Default Docker image in which the ClearML Agent will run.
+* **Base Docker Image** (optional) - Default Docker image in which the ClearML Agent will run.
 Provide a Docker stored in a Docker artifactory so VM instances can automatically fetch it
 * **Compute Resources**
     * Resource Name - Assign a name to the resource type.
 This name will appear in the Autoscaler dashboard